woodystock/learner-materials-intro-to-react/activities/activity-3.md

 In App.js copy and paste our `h1` and surrounding `header` element into our new `Header.js` component file (after the return statement, between the braces)

+It should look something like [this](https://github.com/techreturners/learner-materials-intro-to-react/blob/activity-4-example-solution/src/components/Header.js)

 Save `Header.js`

-At the top of  `App.js` import out new Header component:
+At the top of  `App.js` import the new Header component:

 `import Header from './components/Header'`